-Now that you have the VDR provider situation sorted out, it’s time to learn how to set up a data room.
+Now that you have the data room provider situation sorted out, it’s time to learn how to set up a data room.
 Below are nine simple steps on how to set up your data room from scratch:

 Step 1: Define your purpose

 An effective data room experience always starts with thorough planning.
-Establish the purpose of the VDR from the perspective of your industry and the specific project.
+Establish the purpose of the virtual data room from the perspective of your industry and the specific project.
 Pay extra attention to the different stages of your task and the parties who will require access to the data room.

 Pro tip: ask your data room provider if they have worked on a similar project before.
 Utilizing a template can be a great asset to a successful VDR setup.

 Once you know who will be accessing the data room you are building, ensure they get trained on how to use it.
 Consider different levels of experience with technology and take advantage of the data room’s support team.

 Pro tip: a conference call is an ideal solution to educate all data room users.

 Depending on what you are planning to use the data room for, you will be dealing with a specific range of data.
 Note how many documents you need to upload and choose the most suitable formats.
 In case you are dealing with physical paperwork, put extra effort into labeling the actual documents and their scans for easy access.

 Pro tip: create or download a data room checklist to simplify document preparation.
 A typical list might feature the following: